Gold Standard. Silver Bullet.

 Referential Matching technology is the silver bullet for your patient matching challenges

 Healthcare organizations often have complicated processes and intricately integrated technology ecosystems in order to have just-good-enough patient matching.
-And they often have teams of HIM staff working through thousands or millions of “potential duplicate” tasks that their EHR or EMPI flags for manual remediation.
-Yet despite all of this cost and effort, health systems still suffer from an average duplicate rate of 18%1, and they still suffer the costs of these duplicate records.
+And they often have teams of HIM staff working through thousands or millions of “potential duplicate record” tasks that their EHR or EMPI has flagged for manual resolution.
+Yet despite all of this cost and effort, on average 18% of a health system’s patient records are duplicates1, and health systems suffer the massive costs of these duplicate records.
 In fact, every duplicate record costs providers $800 per ED visit and $1,950 per inpatient stay2, and inaccurate patient matching costs providers $17.4M annually in denied claims3.

 Because of these high costs, and because of the repercussions that inaccurate patient matching has on patient safety and quality of care, healthcare organizations are seeking a silver bullet—a magical new technology that can instantly improve their patient matching without disrupting any of their complicated processes or their intricately integrated technology ecosystems.